 TrustBoxes are one of our most popular features, but as with most successful products there are some skeptics.
 We've listened to them and now we'd like to take the time to directly address one of the main concerns:

 Are TrustBoxes slowing down my website?

 Rest assured, if your website is acting sluggish these days, it’s safe to say that it’s not a TrustBox bringing it down.
-Your problems are most likely outside the box.
+Your problems are most likely outside of the box.

 This article will walk you through the nitty-gritty inner workings of our TrustBoxes and answer some common questions.

 What do they weigh?
 What happens to your website when you implement them?
 How do they fit into the overall performance of your website?

 Get the truth about how TrustBoxes load and affect your page speed, and hopefully, put any worries you might have to rest.

 Why size doesn’t matter